 - How to create the best productive morning routine

 What are the benefits of having a morning workout routine?

-We always have an option of working out whatever time we feel like.
-After trying out both evening and morning workout routine, I have come to make a personal conclusion of the best time for me.
+We always have an option to workout anytime.
+After trying out both evening and morning workout routine, I have come made a conclusion of the best time for me.
 The biggest challenge of working out, is finding time to do it.
 However much we can squeeze time for it, some duration are just not suitable.
 Below, I will let you know why I prefer working out in the morning:

-- It gets exercise out of my way before I make a million excuses of why I shouldn’t exercise on that day.
+- It gets exercise out of my way before I make a million excuses of why I shouldn’t exercise.
 There are some days when I give myself a million excuses of why I shouldn’t workout.
 This happens mostly when I put it off and postpone it to a later time.
 This was one of the reasons why I shifted my workout from evening to morning.
-Evenings are great but most of the time I was too tired to do mountain climbers or sumo squats.Completing my workout in the morning just made it so much easier to do it everyday.
+Evenings are great but most of the time I was too tired to do mountain climbers or sumo squats.Completing my workout in the morning just made it easy to be consistent.